Lineman's handset

 A lineman's handset is a special type of telephone used by technicians for installing and testing local loop telephone lines.
 It is also called a test set, butt set, or buttinski.

 Components

 A typical lineman's handset integrates an earpiece, a mouthpiece, a dialing interface, and a set of test leads for connecting to the telephone circuit.
 Originally, lineman's handsets featured a rotary dial, but modern sets use some variant of the standard 12-button DTMF keypad and also employ an amplifier for speaker use.
 Most handsets are designed to be used with analog "POTS" lines, and have limited or no function with digital circuits.
-Older Telephone linemen also referred to the Buttset as a "Goat".
+Older telephone linemen also referred to the handset as a "Goat".

 In addition to the basic features listed above, handsets often include one or more of: